hummingbot/hummingbot/documentation/docs/developers/connectors/task4.md

 # Task 4 — API Throttler, Configurations & Additional Functions

-This section explains the steps required to integrate the API throttler into the connector as well as detailing the necessary configurations to integrate your connector with Hummingbot.
+This section explains the steps required to include API throttler functionality into the connector and details the necessary configurations to integrate the connector with Hummingbot.

 ## API Throttler

 This section will detail the necessary steps to integrate the `AsyncThrottler` into the connector.
-The `AsyncThrottler` class utilizes asynchrounous context managers to throttle API and/or WebSocket requests and avoid reaching the exchange's server rate limits.
+The `AsyncThrottler` class utilizes asynchronous context managers to throttle API and/or WebSocket requests and avoid reaching the exchange's server rate limits.

 !!! note
     The integration of the `AsyncThrottler` into the connector is entirely optional, but it is recommended to enable a better user experience as well as allowing users to manually configure the usable rate limits per Hummingbot instance.

 ### RateLimit & LinkedLimitWeightPair Data classes

-The `RateLimit` data class is used to represent a rate limit defined by exchanges, while the `LinkedLimitWeightPair` data class is used to associate a assigned weight of an endpoint to its API Pool(defaults to 1, if none is provided)
+The `RateLimit` data class is used to represent a rate limit defined by exchanges, while the `LinkedLimitWeightPair` data class is used to associate an endpoint consumption weight to its API Pool (defaults to 1 if it is not specified)

 !!! note
     `limit_id` can be any arbitrarily assigned value.
 In the examples given in the next few sections, the `limit_id` assigned to the various rate limits are either a generic API pool name or the path url of the API endpoint.